-Prior to submittal, proposed projects are reviewed by the relevant department heads for approval.
-Submitted projects are then evaluated by an internal university panel that consists of one faculty member active in MAES, the Director of MAES, and the Assistant Director for MAES.
+Prior to submittal, proprosed projects are reviewed by the relevant department heads for approval.
+Submitted projects are then evaluated by an internal university panel that consists of one faculty member active in MAES, the Associate Director of MAES, and the Director of Operations for NRE.
 Proposed projects are judged on their relevance to the critical issues identified in the POW.
 Three peer reviewers selected from amongst MAES stakeholders, at least two of whom are experts in the proposed area of research will be asked to provide written reviews of the scientific merit of the proposed project.
-Final approval of projects will be made by the Director or Assistant Director of MAES until the Associate Director's position is filled.
+Final approval of projects will be made by the Associate Director of MAES.

-III.
 Evaluation of Multis & Joint Activities